Home Australian Women

 An Australian representative over the years 1938-1958 Long became a teaching professional in 1960 and devoted years of service to coaching promising NSW juniors.
 In 1985 her achievements were recognized by Tennis NSW when she was awarded Life Membership of the State Association.

 In 1993 Thelma (Coyne) Long was inducted to the inaugural Randwick Sporting Hall of Fame and then in 1999 as an Honouree of the Hall of Champions at the State Sports Centre, Homebush Olympic area.
-Long also is a volunteer at the State Library of NSW and she received the Volunteer Service Award in 1999, The Year of the Volunteer.
+Long also was a volunteer at the State Library of NSW and she received the Volunteer Service Award in 1999, The Year of the Volunteer.

 In 2000, Australia's Olympic year, Thelma Long was awarded the Australian Sports Medal in recognition of her services to tennis.